astalker/caledonian-stamps/index.md

 The syllabus is made up of a blended mixture of face-to-face meetings and ZOOM meetings - see Meetings Page for details.

-Full details and other detail of events and news about the hobby of stamp collecting in Scotalnad can be found on the [ASPS Web Site](https://www.scottishphilately.co.uk).
+Full details and other detail of events and news about the hobby of stamp collecting in Scotland can be found on the [ASPS Web Site](https://www.scottishphilately.co.uk).

 ## 2022 - 2023